-Blue Shield Promise Health Plan provides written notification to Members and practitioners a reference to the benefit provision, guideline, protocol or other similar criterion on which the denial decision is based.
-Blue Shield Promise Health Plan notifies Members of the reason for the denial in clear and understandable language.
+Blue Shield Promise provides written notification to Members and practitioners a reference to the benefit provision, guideline, protocol, or other similar criterion on which the denial decision is based.
+Blue Shield Promise notifies Members of the reason for the denial in clear and understandable language.
+The reason(s) for denial must be translated into the Member's preferred language.